 Hiring is competitive.

-Entrepreneurs and small businesses have to compete with larger-scale operations, who often get to cherry-pick top talent.
+Entrepreneurs and small businesses have to compete with larger-scale operations that are often more appealing to top talent.
 Acquiring an employee from a direct-hire firm comes with its own set of unique challenges.
-These candidates are in high demand, which means you may have to incentivize the pay to compete with larger corporations.
+These candidates are in high demand, which means you may have to incentivize with a higher salary offer to compete with larger corporations.
 In the US, recruiting agencies fill an average of 16 million positions every year; the majority of these are jobs with large companies.

 Bad hires happen.